-If you have a good idea of your baby’s usual feeding schedule and plan around it, you can often buy yourself a couple of hours to get your errands done in between feeds.
-Try to schedule tasks for immediately after you’ve fed your baby.
-That way, you can enjoy some time to get your day in order before your little one is hungry or needs to be fed again.
+You can often buy yourself a couple of hours to run errands if you plan your day around your baby’s usual feeding schedule.
+Try to schedule tasks for just after you’ve fed your little one.
+That way, you can enjoy some time before they’re hungry again.

 3. Measure formula before you go

-Getting out of the house can be hard enough on its own, so you don’t want to be wasting time measuring out formula when you finally do hit the road.
-Prepare bottles before you step out the door to make your trip outside even easier.
-Prepared formula may be at room temperature for up to 2 hours, or 1 hour if warmed or prepared with warm water.
+Getting out of the house can be tough enough.
+Why make things harder once you’re out?
+Preparing bottles before you leave can help make the whole trip easier.
+Prepared formula can be at room temperature for up to two hours—or one hour if it’s already been warmed or prepared with warm water.

 As another option, there’s Ready to Use formula.
 You don’t need to mix or refrigerate, which is super convenient.
 They’re also a great option if you’re not sure you’ll be able to find clean water once you’re out.
 Learn more about Ready to Use formula options here.